Project information

 Why here?

 The National Grid connects power users to power sources across the UK, through a network of substations, pylons and cables.
 New energy projects can only connect into the National Grid at locations where there is available capacity.
-There was capacity at Brinsworth, so we were able to secure an agreement for a new energy project to connect at this location.
+There was available capacity at Brinsworth, so we were able to secure an agreement for a new energy project to connect at this location.
 Once we had secured the grid connection agreement, we looked for land nearby that would be suitable for solar.
 We also wanted to avoid environmentally sensitive areas and the highest quality agricultural land, where possible.

 Why solar?